World War II history lessons

 The visit to the war museum turns into a very educational experience.
-Photos, newspaper articles, and other materials reveal the terrible living conditions of the prisoners; only 70 centimeters width of sleeping space per person, meals that only consisted of rice and salt.
+Photos, newspaper articles, and other materials reveal the prisoners’ terrible living conditions; only 70 centimeters width of sleeping space per person, meals that only consisted of rice and salt.
 These people have had to endure enormous hardships.
 The Japanese hardly show themselves at the JEATH barn out of shame, even though this museum aims to stimulate peaceful coexistence between peoples.
 The museum, also though it is not large, leaves a deep impression on me.

 Many casualties while building the Burma-railway